South Dakota does not collect income tax from individuals. This means that you are not required to file an income tax return for South Dakota.

 The state Department of Revenue doesn't collect or use personal property taxes, but it does assess the property of large companies.

-South Dakota offers numerious property tax relief programs that offer financial assistance to the disabled and elderly.
+South Dakota offers numerous property tax relief programs that offer financial assistance to the disabled and elderly.

 South Dakota has a "cider tax."
 The imposed tax is $0.28 per gallon of cider sold.

-For more information, you can visit the website of the South Dakota Department of Revenue.
+For more information on South Dakota state income taxes, you can visit the website of The South Dakota Department of Revenue.